 "Let's get out of here," said Jefferies, the wind and rain lashing against his face mask.
 "There's something up with this place, and I don't like it."

 The rest of us followed behind Vasquez, the trail of footprints continuing beneath us as we moved through the storm.
 Ahead, a light flickered in the darkness, quickly revealed to be the remains of a hajji patrol stricken across the muddy road, the final remnants of the fires burning out in the rain.
-The jeep looked like it had been sheared in two, the remains of several men and their discarded rifles splattered across the ground, gaping, charred holes faintly glowing in their mangled bodies, like something had blown straight through them.
+The jeep looked like it had been sheared in two, the viscera of several men and their discarded rifles splattered across the ground, gaping, charred holes faintly glowing in their mangled bodies, like something had blown straight through them.
 I couldn't see any casings on the ground.
 Those guys didn't even get a shot off.

 "They get hit by RPG fire?" asked one of the riflemen.
 Jefferies shook his head.